FAE Alumni

 Dr. Kirsten Brown

-• Assistant Professor of Anatomy and Regenerative Biology, George Washington University School of Medicine, Washington, DC
+• Distinguished Teaching Professor, Department of Anatomy and Cell Biology, George Washington University School of Medicine, Washington, DC

 Dr. M. Loring Burgess

-• Postdoc in the Laird Lab, Department of Basic and Translational Sciences, Dental Medicine, University of Pennsylvania, Philadelphia, PA
+• Postdoc in the Laird Lab, Department of Basic and Translational Sciences, School of Dental Medicine, University of Pennsylvania, Philadelphia, PA

 • Ph.D., 2023 - The natural history and feeding ecologies of lemurs (lnfraorder Lemuriformes) in wild and human-maintained habitats